Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 * [Digicert](https://www.digicert.com/)
 * [Comodo Cybersecurity](https://www.comodo.com/)

+> See Also: Which Certificate Authority to Choose?

 ## Certificate Types

 CAs issue different types of certificates based on the level of required protection and the number of subdomains.